versavel/openai-api-getting-started/README.md

 ```
 cd jovyan
 ```
-Create a file called "key" and enter your API key in the file
+Create a file called "key" and enter your API key in the file.
+Make sure the file contains only the key symbols and no extra lines or spaces.

 ### Launch a Jupyter notebook server
 Go back to the directory where you installed the repo, for example